TorchMD-Net 2.0: Fast Neural Network Potentials for Molecular Simulations

 \subsubsection{Accuracy with the Equivariant Transformer}

 As previously mentioned, we provide an implementation of the ET where it is modified by applying the cutoff function to the values' pathway of the attention mechanism to enforce a continuous energy landscape at the cutoff distance.
 Therefore, we checked to which extent these changes, together with TorchMD-Net's ones, affect the accuracy of the Equivariant Transformer.

-We trained the model on the MD17 aspirin dataset (Figure \ref{fig:trainings}) using the hyperparameters defined for the original version of the ET (Table \ref{tab:md17}, with the addition of \texttt{vector\_cutoff = True}), giving final test MAEs of $0.139$ kcal/mol and $0.232$ kcal/mol/\AA in energies and forces, respectively, compared to the original implementation which gave $0.123$ kcal/mol and $0.253$ kcal/mol/\AA\cite{et}.
-Regarding QM9 $U_0$, we reused the original hyperparameters for the dataset found in Table \ref{tab:qm9et} (again, adding \texttt{vector\_cutoff = True}), and comparative results can be found in Table \ref{tab:qm9r}.
+We trained the model on the MD17 aspirin dataset (Figure \ref{fig:trainings}) using the hyperparameters defined for the original version of the ET (Table S1 , with the addition of \texttt{vector\_cutoff = True}), giving final test MAEs of $0.139$ kcal/mol and $0.232$ kcal/mol/\AA in energies and forces, respectively, compared to the original implementation which gave $0.123$ kcal/mol and $0.253$ kcal/mol/\AA\cite{et}.
+Regarding QM9 $U_0$, we reused the original hyperparameters for the dataset found in Table S2 (again, adding \texttt{vector\_cutoff = True}), and comparative results can be found in Table \ref{tab:qm9r}.